-Leasehold improvements 15-25 years straight line Plant and machinery 15 years straight line Computer equipment 3 years straight line Fixtures, fittings & equipment 10 years straight line
+15-25 years straight line 15 years straight line 3 years straight line 10 years straight line

-Land and Building owned by the Diocese of Salford : The academy trust company occupies the land (and building) under mere license .
+Land and Building owned by the Diocese of Salford: The academy trust company occupies the land (and building) under mere license.
 This continuing permission of use is pursuant to, and subject to, the Trustees' charitable objectives, and is part of the Catholic Church's contribution since 1847 to provide state funded education in partnership with the State.
 The licence delegates aspects of the management of the land (and buildings) to the academy trust company for the time being, but does not vest any rights over the land in the academy trust company.
-The Diocese of Salford can terminate this agreement , with Secretary of State approval, with two years notice, requiring the academy trusts balance sheets as a tangible fixed asset.
+The Diocese of Salford can terminate this agreement, with Secretary of State approval, with two years notice, requiring the academy to find new premises.
+All Diocese of Salford land and buildings are therefore not included on the academy trusts balance sheets as a tangible fixed asset.